 “Well that’s an extremely generous and heart-warming gesture!”

-“I caught a keruru once,” said Ron emerging from a deep sleep.
+“I caught a keruru once,” yawned Ron still groggy from sleep.

-“It’s from a guy who has just sent us a lot of pictures of sheep.”
+“Another one from a guy who has sent us a lot of unsavoury pictures, which I think I’ll destroy.”

 “There are a few from the aggrieved and offended.
 Some people think we’re trying to create a Nanny State and interfere too much in cats’ private lives, blah, blah, blah.
 There’s a guy who wants to tear your claws out one by one and do something to your kneecaps.
 This one’s interesting,” she said, handing me over a message.

 It was from a large Marmalade cat called Oscar.
 Oscar it seemed knew everything there was to know about everything and I was genuinely surprised that he hadn’t been elected Supreme Ruler of the Universe.
-I disregarded his unsolicited advice however when I learned that Oscar hadn’t ever lived in Diamond Harbour.
-Our aim was to keep it local.
+I disregarded his unsolicited advice however when I learned that Oscar lived in Australia.
+Best to keep it local.